Severson-Group/AMDC-Firmware/docs/00b-Firmware-Arch-System.md

 <img src="images/arch/tasks-example.svg" />

-In the above diagram, three tasks are shown operating over time.
-Task 3, shown in red, operates every time slice and consumes nearly half the quantum.
-Task 2, shown in green, operates at half the frequency of Task 3 and consumes less computation time.
-Finally, Task 1, shown in blue, runs at a third the rate of Task 3 and only for little bursts of time.
+In the above diagram, three tasks are shown operating over time (referred to as T1, T2, and T3).
+T3, shown in red, operates every time slice and consumes nearly half the quantum.
+T2, shown in green, operates at half the frequency of T3 and consumes less computation time.
+Finally, T1, shown in blue, runs at a third the rate of T3 and only for little bursts of time.

 Notice how the system is idle during the solid red regions on the top bar.
+Also, notice the inherit jitter in T1 -- the scheduler runs it during the correct time slices, but depending on T2, T1's periodicity changes slightly.
+During time slice 3, T1 occurs earlier in the time slice than in time slice 0 or 6.
+Jitter (or lack of) can be important in some applications and the developer must be aware of the system behavior.

 #### Cooperation Between Tasks